Jean-Michel Severino

-Jean-Michel Severino (born 6 September 1957) is a French banker with particular interest in sustainable development.
+Jean-Michel Severino (born 6 September 1957) is a French banker.
 He has held senior positions in the World Bank, and served for more than nine years as the CEO of France's government agency for international development, AFD.
 Since 2011 he has been CEO of an investment group, Investisseurs et Partenaires (I&P), and a board member for several private companies.